samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 curl localhost:8081
 ```

+> If you don't know, [`curl` is a command-line interface that lets you issue HTTP requests with ease](https://curl.haxx.se/docs/httpscripting.html).
+In the code snippet above, you can see that, with just a few key strikes, you can issue different types of HTTP requests, define what headers (`-H`) they need, and pass data (`-d`) to backends.

 The first command will trigger an HTTP GET request that will result in an empty array being printed out (`[]`).
 Then, the second and the third commands will issue POST requests to insert two questions into your API, and the fourth command will issue another GET request to verify if these questions were properly inserted.

 If you manage to get the expected results, leave your server running and move on to the next section.